-- Natural Painkillers When you exercise intently, your body releases pain killers in your brain to make sure that you don't experience too much discomfort.
-These pain killers, known as endorphins, are actually the same exact chemicals that create a "good feeling" and relaxed mood.
-So while your body isn't technically trying to make you feel good, exercise acts very similar to an anxiety drug.
+- Natural Painkillers When you exercise intently, your body releases painkillers in your brain to make sure that you don't experience too much discomfort.
+These painkillers, known as endorphins, are actually the same exact chemicals that create a "good feeling" and relaxed mood.
+So while your body isn't technically trying to make you feel good, exercise acts very similarly to an anxiety drug.

 Much of anxiety is spent trying not to have anxious thoughts or feelings.
 Very often the individual does whatever they can to push those thoughts and feelings away, hoping to be free of their anxiety.
 This doesn't work, and it also ignores a very important part of controlling anxiety - learning to re-think your thought processes.

-- Research has shown that when you write out thoughts, your brain doesn't focus on them as much.
+- Research has shown that when you write out thoughts, you won’t focus on them as much.
 This is believed to be because the mind knows when a thought is in a permanent place, so it doesn't feel as pressured to remember it.

 - Writing out the thoughts can be a therapeutic activity.
-It gives you an important break from the thought so that and allows you to process it rather than simply feel the anxiety of it.
+It gives you an important break from the thought by focusing your attention on an activity and allows you to process it rather than simply feel the anxiety of it.
 It also forces you to think about it, which studies have shown is actually an important tool for fighting its severity.